What to expect from an occupational health examination?

 The employer is required to provide an initial medical examination:

-Tip: We have discussed agreements on work performed outside the employment relationship, i.e. the work activity agreement and the work performance agreement, in detail in our blog.
+Tip: We have discussed agreements on work performed outside the employment relationship, i.e. the agreement on work activity and the agreement on the performance of work, in detail in our texts on the blog.

 Your employer may have a relationship with a specific doctor to provide preventive health care or may refer you to your GP.
-However, only employees whose job falls into job category 1 may be referred to a GP.
-Your employer will usually provide you with an initial medical examination request form, samples of which can be downloaded from the internet.
+Employees may be referred to a registering GP, particularly for Category 1 work or in other situations specified by law.

 Regular (periodic) medical examination of the employee